SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/The_Services_module/SRM_Services_definitions.md

 1. You can then further refine the created setup if necessary:

-   - To further refine parameters for a particular node, select the node, and, in the lower right corner, specify a label and optionally specify a default profile instance, the profile instance assignment mode (from DataMiner 10.0.9 onwards), and parameter values.
+   - To further refine parameters for a particular node, select the node, and, in the lower right corner, specify a label and optionally specify a default profile instance, the profile instance assignment mode, and parameter values.
 See [Service Orchestration profile instances configuration](xref:Service_Orchestration_profile_instances).

      > [!NOTE]
      > Parameter profiles are created in the *Profiles* module.
 See [Configuring profile parameters](xref:Configuring_profile_parameters).